zfs-old-crap/linkytime/docs/DeveloperGuide.md

 **`Main`** has two classes called [`Main`](https://github.com/AY2122S2-CS2103T-T13-3/tp/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2122S2-CS2103T-T13-3/tp/tree/master/src/main/java/seedu/address/MainApp.java).
 It is responsible for,
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
-* At shut down: Shuts down the components and invokes cleanup methods where necessary.
+* At shut down: Shuts down the components and invokes clean-up methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.